udtrokia/resume/README.md

 > September 2015 —— June 2019

 I'm a folk who used to want to be a designer or a reporter, things had changed when I abstracted my first design for an campus App, no one can make it come true in my friendships, so I taught myself how to write programs and could not stop it...

-+ **sport**: I'm the first guy who join the basketball team of the department of journalismin as a freshman in our department history, my friends and I beat seniors' team when we are sophomores, created history as well, absolutly the champions ; )

-+ **music**: I'm a terrible guitar player as well, invovled into several shows in evening parties, no fans, no memories, but the truth is Rock N' Roll is my life, one of my big dream is becoming a Rock Star, driving my steam bicycle across the universe.

-+ **editor**: Yet another terrible writer, I completed my first book when I was a sophomore, mainly about my cofusions about 42, and keep running wechat official accounts for 4 years, 300+ articles, 300+ followers, I write about my life, my thoughts about the meanning, about aching to be free as in freedom.

-+ **designer**: A terrible designer, I taught myself how to edit pictures and videos when I was a freshman, the whole year, if I'm not in library nor classroom nor basketball court, I'm editing or recording pictures and videos.
-I'm quite familiar with Adobe family, but not a good designer in some way.

 I taught myself most of the time in college, free from it when I was a junior(_broke the law of our school in some way..._), and finally got the diploma by luck.
 I'm not a good student for school, but might the better dude for human history.